aullman/opentok-meet/README.md

 npm install
 ```

-During development the electron version can be quickly started by running
+During development, the electron version can be quickly started by running

 ```sh
 npm run electron